utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints.md

 ## Generating random data with dynamic variables

 When creating a scenario, you define the data to be returned by the mock server.
-However, there may be cases when you want the mock server to return a response containing random data.
+In some cases, you may want the mock server to return a response containing random data.

 To have your mock server return random data, use [dynamic variables](/docs/writing-scripts/script-references/variables-list/) in your scenario's response body.
 Dynamic variables are resolved as part of the mock server response and replaced with random data.
 Dynamic variables are useful for generating random data when mocking an API, and you can use them for exploratory testing and writing rich, data-driven tests.